steve3301/Deep_Learning_Based_System_for_Crop-_Pest_and_Weed_Identification/README.md

-🌿 model2 – Crop Health Classification with Deep Learning
+🌿 Model2 – Crop Health Classification with Deep Learning
-This Jupyter Notebook contains the code for a deep learning project focused on classifying crop health conditions such as diseases, pests, weeds, and healthy states using a custom-trained model.
+This project uses deep learning to classify crop health conditions, including diseases, pests, weeds, and healthy states, using a custom-trained image classification model.

 📌 Project Overview
-This project aims to assist farmers and agricultural professionals in identifying plant health conditions through image classification.
+This deep learning model is designed to help farmers and agricultural professionals identify plant health issues using image data.
+The model is trained on a custom ImageFolder dataset and fine-tuned for high accuracy and real-time performance.
-It uses a custom dataset organized in the ImageFolder format and applies a fine-tuned Deep Learning Model architecture.

 ⚙️ Setup Instructions
+Install Required Libraries:

-Ensure the following Python packages are installed: pip install numpy pandas torch torchvision matplotlib scikit-learn
+pip install numpy pandas torch torchvision matplotlib scikit-learn

-Or use a requirements.txt file:
+Or use the requirements.txt file:

 pip install -r requirements.txt

-📁 Contents
+📁 Project Structure
-🧹 Data loading and preprocessing using transforms and datasets
+🧹 Data Loading & Preprocessing
+Using torchvision.transforms and datasets.ImageFolder

-🏗️ Model architecture setup and loading
+🏗️ Model Architecture

-🧪 Training with validation and testing loops
+Custom or pre-trained architecture with fine-tuning

+🧪 Training, Validation & Testing
-📊 Performance visualization and metrics
+Includes loss tracking and metrics logging

+📊 Visualizations
+Accuracy and loss curves, confusion matrix, sample predictions

-💾 Model saving/loading for inference
+💾 Model Persistence
+Saving and loading for inference/deployment

 🗂️ Dataset
-The dataset used is a custom ImageFolder dataset of:
+This project uses a custom dataset hosted on Kaggle:
+🔗 Crop Pest and Disease Detection – Kaggle

+Classes include:

 🌾 Plant diseases